 Bilateral Visits, September 5-12, 2010—Report Tabled

 Hon.
-Paul J. Massicotte: Honourable senators, I have the honour to table, in both official languages, the report of the Canadian Parliamentary Delegation of the Canada-Africa Parliamentary Association, respecting its bilateral visits held in Cotonou, Benin, and Ouagadougou, Burkina Faso, September 5 to 12, 2010.
+Paul J. Massicotte: Honourable senators, I have the honour to table, in both official languages, the report of the Canadian parliamentary delegation of the Canada-Africa Parliamentary Association, respecting its bilateral visits to Cotonou, Benin, and Ouagadougou, Burkina Faso, September 5 to 12, 2010.

 Climate Change Accountability Bill